 It’s a longer novel than most with 54 chapters and around 1,300 pages, but it’s got everything: drama, romance, mystery and more.
 If you’re a fan of Japanese literature or you just want something different to read, then give The Tale of Genji a shot.

-You can check this Japanese literature Japanese book out and grab your own copy here!
+You can check out this Japanese literature Japanese book here!

 Kojiki and Nihon Shoki